CatarinaK1/Tweepy_BussinessAnalytics/README.md

 You need to have Python installed.
 In case you don't download and install Python from the official website https://www.python.org/ .

 ### Tweepy
-The next step will be to install Twwepy.
+The next step will be to install Tweepy.

 ```
 pip install tweepy